OpenCV 5.0.0-pre

 #CV_32FC1 == #CV_32F, #CV_32FC2 == #CV_32FC(2) == #CV_MAKETYPE(CV_32F, 2)

 .
-This means that the constant type is formed from the depth, taking the lowest 3 bits, and the number of channels minus 1, taking the next log2(CV_CN_MAX)
+This means that the constant type is formed from the depth, taking the lowest CV_CN_SHIFT bits, which is currently set to 5, and the number of channels minus 1, taking the next log2(CV_CN_MAX)

 bits.Examples: